arthur960304/color-segmentation/README.md

 ### Steps

+1. Remember to put `/trainset` in your working folder.
-1. Run the command `python stop_sign_detector.py` and the resulting images will display.
+2. Run the command `python stop_sign_detector.py` and the resulting images will display.

 ## Implementations